Last updated on 2026-01-30

 - Hands-on experience in machine shop operation and tool design

-- Project-driven curriculum simulating actual workplace assignments
+- Project-driven curriculum that simulates actual workplace assignments

 Career Options